ploigos/argocd-tekton-reference/README.md

 ## Quick Setup
 These instructions assume you are installing in OpenShift and want to use the CLI.
 The [Getting Started Tutorial](https://ploigos.github.io/argocd-tekton-reference/) has alternate setup instructions that use the web consoles.
+1. Install the OpenShift GitOps Operator and grant it RBAC permissions to install the remaining resources.
    * `oc create -k bootstrap/`
 2. Wait for the operator to start ArgoCD.
 This may take a few minutes.
 You can monitor progress by looking at the Pods in the openshift-gitops project.
 3. Install the "everything" ArgoCD Application.